 There’s so much more to my story but I’m working to get past a lot of the hurt and pain that’s been caused in the last 6 months.
 We’re now separated and I do see him a few times a week.
 He’s working to come to terms with what he’s done and make things right with me and I’m working to get myself to a better place.

 I’ve made it clear to him that I can’t and won’t put up with the name calling, put-downs, hypocrisy, and anger anymore.
-I hope more than anything that my story can help someone else understand that you don’t deserve to be made to feel anything less than amazing by the person you love.
+I hope more than anything that my story can help someone else understand that you don’t deserve to feel anything less than amazing when you’re with the person you love.